 You may have a dressing over the area.
 You will be advised what to do with this to allow you to go to the toilet.
-The surgeon may also advise you to have daily salt baths.

 Driving

 You may return to driving a vehicle when you are comfortable to apply the brakes and perform emergency stops without pain.
 Check with your car insurance company.